zimeg/slack-sandbox/js.bolt.surge/README.md

 ### `src/app.js`

 The entry point into this application.
-Any other logic can also be found in this directory.
+Other app logic can also be found in this directory.

-### `manifest.json`
+### `manifest/manifeset.*.json`

 The coded configurations and subtle settings of a Slack app.
 Updates to this file are automatically applied to an app installation when using the `run` or